oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/custom-log-collection/custom-log-collection.md

         </copy>
       ```

-    - Append the below **customLogs** configuration at the end of the file.
+    - Append the below **customLogs** configuration at the end of the file in the fluentd section.
      ```
      <copy>
     # Custom Configuration for mushop application logs